CLI sync for GitLab, GitHub, Codeberg

 git remote -v

-The command should return something like
+The command should return something like:

 origin https://github.com/username/repository_name.git (fetch)